SamirIngley/News-Bot/README.md

 ## What is it:
 A simple, powerful news scraper.

-Scrape up to ~1000 articles on a website.
+* Scrape up to ~1000 articles on a website.
-Check for your keywords
+* Check for your keywords
-**Returns a summary of each of those articles.**
+* **Returns a summary of each of those articles.**

 [Try Me](https://news-summary-bot.herokuapp.com/)

-Note: heroku is giving me a 'timeout error' which I need to find a way to bypass because it does take a minute to loop through all the articles.
+Note: the deployed version is giving me a 'timeout error' which I need to find a way to bypass because it does take a minute to loop through all the articles.

 ## Example: